Rotating Canada Post strikes today in Calgary, Sherbrooke, Que., and Kelowna, B.C.

 Labour Minister Patty Hajdu has appointed special mediator Morton Mitchnick, a former chair of the Ontario Labour Relations Board, to help the two parties resolve their contract differences.

-The union has said the walkouts will continue until Canada Post improves its contract proposals for rural and urban carriers.

-In a statment Wednesday evening, Canada Post said it is attempting to minimize the impact on customers.
+In a statement Wednesday evening, Canada Post spokesman Jon Hamilton said the Crown corporation has made “significant offers” to CUPW —which include increased wages, job security and improved benefits — and has not asked for any concessions in return.

-“As employees return to work in areas impacted by the strike, we are working to restore service and eliminate any mail and parcel backlogs,” spokesman Jon Hamilton said.
+He said Canada Post is working to restore service and eliminate any mail and parcel backlogs.

-“Canada Post continues to operate across the rest of Canada and is accepting and delivering mail and parcels in all other locations.”
+“Canada Post continues to operate across the rest of Canada and is accepting and delivering mail and parcels in all other locations,” Hamilton said.

 The Canadian Press